microsoft/promptflow-rag-project-template/README.md

 This repo is a collection of samples on using promptflow and azure ai for development and evaluation of rag applications.
 To run each sample go the specific folder.
 In this case, let me walk you through the financial_transcript sample.
-Please go to the folder and follow the instructions for running a rag app locally and performing evaluations. steps to run rag app locally:
+Please go to the folder and follow the instructions for running a rag app locally and performing evaluations.

+a. steps to run rag app locally:

 1) Follow prompt flow documentation to set up your promptflow python env: https://microsoft.github.io/promptflow/how-to-guides/quick-start.html
 2) Create connections for ACS, AOAI, etc by running python code in connections directory.
 3) Go to rag-copilot directory, open flow.dag.yaml, then choose the connections that you have created.
 Build locally to deploy the app and interact with the bot in your local environment.
 Note: the assumption is that the search index has previously been created.

+b.
 Steps for batch evaluation:

 1) Go to rag-copilot directory, open flow.dag.yaml
 2) Click batch run
 3) When selecting input source, choose evalset.csv.